 There was once a time when having any sort of degree would set you apart from the crowd, highlighting your intellectual prowess and opening up a veritable sweet shop of potential employment opportunities.
 But with times changing and the graduate market becoming hugely saturated, school leavers are under increasing pressure to make the right subject choices.
 After all, with a lifetime’s worth of debt to repay, nobody wants to graduate without a prospective return on their investment.

-Therefore, it is important to avoid useless degrees – a list, of course, that will likely be very subjective.
+Therefore, it’s important to avoid useless degrees – a list, of course, that will likely be very subjective.
 For example, many people would deem golf management to be a ridiculous option, but if you want to manage golf resorts for a living, then it’s an absolute requisite.
 Instead, this list focuses more on courses where subsequent employment and salary rates are suboptimal or where a degree is not likely to distinguish you from non-graduates.

-So, without further ado, these are the 10 most useless degrees in the world…
+So, without further ado, these are the 10 most useless degrees in the world.

-1. Culinary Arts
+1. Culinary arts

-This is because although some restauranteurs view culinary college as an indispensable career step, most are of the persuasion that academic credentials are inferior to raw talent and experience; therefore, your time and money may be better spent in a kitchen rather than the classroom.
+This is because although some restauranteurs view culinary college as an indispensable career step, most are of the persuasion that academic credentials are inferior to raw talent and experience.
+Therefore, your time and money may be better spent in a kitchen rather than the classroom.

-2. Fashion Design
+2. Fashion design

-On the surface, a degree in fashion design isn’t necessarily a lost cause; indeed, in an industry where who you know is just as important as what you know, the chance to build some contacts within the industry is actually quite useful.
+On the surface, a degree in fashion design isn’t necessarily a lost cause.
+Indeed, in an industry where who you know is just as important as what you know, the chance to build some contacts within the industry is actually quite useful.

 The primary issue is that similar to many design-based subjects, fashion design requires an innate artistic ability and a strong aptitude for creativity – things that no school in the world can teach.
 When you consider that competition for jobs in the fashion industry is notoriously fierce, with demand heavily outweighing supply, developing a strong portfolio and a robust personality may well be a more fruitful use of your efforts.

-3. Art History
+3. Art history

-Ask any successful musician how they made it in the music industry and they are likely to attribute their success to a wide combination of factors: luck, hard work, stage experience and, of course, those fabled 10,000 hours of practice.
+Ask any successful musician how they made it in the music industry and they’re likely to attribute their success to a wide combination of factors: luck, hard work, stage experience and, of course, those fabled 10,000 hours of practice.
 The one thing they won’t have relied on is an expensive music degree.

 Of course, there are exceptions.
-Classical musicians, in particular, require theory-heavy tuition.
+Classical musicians, in particular, require theory-heavy tuition and practice.
 But unless you’ve been offered a place in one of the most prestigious performance schools in the world, such as Juilliard, Thornton or Berklee, you’ll be more likely to end up teaching music than performing it for a living.
 You may want to spend the money on equipment – or an alternative student experience – instead.

-7. Liberal Arts
+7. Liberal arts

-Although liberal arts may be the go-to punch bag for all those ‘dumbest degree’ barbs, this might be a little unfair; after all, it encourages the development of critical thinking and other various soft skills that a university education is supposed to arm you with.
+Although liberal arts may be the go-to punch bag for all those ‘dumbest degree’ barbs, this might be a little unfair.
+After all, it encourages the development of critical thinking and other various soft skills that a university education is supposed to arm you with.

-9. Performing Arts
+9. Performing arts